northstowekarate/northstowekarate.github.io/policies/socialmedia/index.md

 not to tell their parent/carer or instructor about the communication
 7. Remember as a parent/carer of a child at the club you and your child are responsible for and need to abide by the club policy, BMABA Policy Guidance and BMABA Regulations regarding comments that you place online about the club or instructors, other participants and any parents or visitors to the club.
-8. Inform clubname Designated Safeguarding Lead (DSL) or BMABA as soon as possible if you or your child receives any inappropriate communication from any member of staff/volunteer or other person associated with the club and save the communication
+8. Inform Northstowe Karate Club Designated Safeguarding Lead (DSL) or BMABA as soon as possible if you or your child receives any inappropriate communication from any member of staff/volunteer or other person associated with the club and save the communication
 9. Parents must not use social media to speak ill of the club or any staff or associates or to comment on students, training or competitions.
 10. Parents must not reveal any information they may have received about a participant
 ## Student’s Guidance
 ### Students must not:
-1. Post, host, text or email things that are hurtful, insulting, offensive, abusive, threatening, or racist as this would go against clubname’s rules and could also be against the law.
+1. Post, host, text or email things that are hurtful, insulting, offensive, abusive, threatening, or racist as this would go against Northstowe Karate Club’s rules and could also be against the law.
 They must also not post personal comments in relation to the management or operation of the club, instructors, students, opposition competitors, or any family members of those above.
 2. Engage in any personal communications, ‘banter’ or comments with staff / volunteer(s).
 3. Give out personal details online including mobile numbers, email addresses or social